Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 6. How do I change the profile picture, username or bio/about me?
    A: You can adjust these on the Discord Developer Dashboard where you created the custom bot originally.
 7. How do I setup custom status, emotes and other advanced customization for the custom bot?
-   A: Check out the "Additional Customization" section above this FAQ for more information.
+   A: Check out the "Additional Customization" & "Custom Emote Replacement" sections above this FAQ for more information.